brkarcher/brkarcher.github.io/condor.md

 Sam and Al hurried up to join them as the building—a squat little grey brick about 20 meters to a side and half as much tall—flashed and pounded with gunfire.

 Sam was the next inside, and she swung her rifle around at high ready as she examined the scene.
-She stood at the top of a steel catwalk platform; the only way off was a set of stairs down to a concrete floor—actually, probably ferrocrete, on second glance—eight meters down on her right.
+She stood at the top of a steel catwalk platform; the only way off was a set of stairs down to a concrete floor eight meters down on her right.
 At the bottom of those stairs, Chen sat, clutching his side with one hand.
 Stimwell stood above him, his rifle swinging about much like Sam's, searching for targets.

 On the left, an aluminum ladder was propped up against the wall.
 At its top was the window that Sam had fired into.
 There was just enough of a concrete shelf at the window to provide a firing platform.
 A man in muted goldenrod battledress lay dead—his neck torn to bloody ruin by a bullet—beside his scoped rifle at the foot of the ladder.

 "Clear," Stimwell barked.
 "Sam, come on in.
 Al, keep an eye on that."
-He gestured at a wide, ten-meter-by-ten-meter steel platform flush with the ferrocrete floor of the bare little building, ringed by a railing.
+He gestured at a wide, ten-meter-by-ten-meter steel platform flush with the concrete floor of the bare little building, ringed by a railing.
 At one corner was a rectangular gap with a steel ladder built into the side.
 By the looks of it, it was a cargo elevator with a service corridor running down alongside it.

 Sam jogged down the stairs and ripped open her medkit as Al paced down behind her, watching the service ladder.
-Chen leaned back against the ferrocrete wall with a wince, and he pulled off his helmet.
+Chen leaned back against the concrete wall with a wince, and he pulled off his helmet.

 Sam knelt down and felt at the left side of his torso.
-"You should keep the helmet on.
-We are in a conflict zone."
+"Keep your bucket on, soldier.
+We're in a hot zone."

 "Can't a man take a breather?"
 Chen rasped with a smirk.